Skip to main content

 Shelly L. Gardeniers

 Ms. Gardeniers was appointed to the Maryland Public Broadcasting Commission in October 2016 and reappointed in 2020.
 She is an independent consultant and owner of Artis Strategic Consulting, LLC, specializing in strategic planning, oversight, and governance.
-Ms. Gardeniers has previously served on the board of directors of several regional and national organizations and is a member of the Leadership Maryland Class of 2014.
+Ms. Gardeniers has served on the board of directors of several regional and national organizations and is a member of the Leadership Maryland Class of 2014.
 A resident of Anne Arundel County, she earned an undergraduate degree in foreign service, international relations, and law and organizations from Georgetown University and a master’s in international affairs, international finance, and business from Columbia University.
 She is a certified governance trainer.
 Ms. Gardeniers is also a member of the Maryland Board of Airport Zoning Appeals.
-She has previously served on the board of directors of several regional and national organizations and is a member of the Leadership Maryland Class of 2014.
-She resides in Anne Arundel County, Maryland.
+She has served on the board of directors of several regional and national organizations and is a member of the Leadership Maryland Class of 2014.
+She resides in Anne Arundel County.

 Rebecca J. Hanson, Esq.

 Named to the commission in September 2020, Ms. Hanson is a spectrum and broadcasting media executive.
 She previously served as executive vice president and general counsel for HC2 Broadcasting Holdings, Inc. and served as senior vice president for FCC regulatory policy at Sinclair Broadcast Group.
-Ms. Hanson previously served as senior advisor for the broadcast spectrum auction at the Federal Communications Commission.
+Ms. Hanson earlier worked as senior advisor for the broadcast spectrum auction at the Federal Communications Commission.
 She currently serves on the National Association of Broadcasters (NAB) Leadership Foundation board of directors.
 She serves on the board of MPT Foundation, Inc. as well.

 Edward H. Kaplan

 Mr. Kaplan was appointed to the Maryland Public Broadcasting Commission in 1996.
 Today he chairs the commission and is an ex officio director of the affiliated MPT Foundation, Inc. Mr. Kaplan is a Washington, D.C.-based real estate developer and investor.
-He is a member of the boards of directors of several companies, including that of the United Bank of Virginia.
+He is a member of the boards of several companies, including that of the United Bank of Virginia.
 He has served as president and general campaign chairman of the United Jewish Appeal Federation of Greater Washington.

 His public broadcasting industry work includes service as a member of the board of the Washington, DC-based American’s Public Television Stations.
 A graduate of the Wharton School of University of Pennsylvania, Mr. Kaplan lives in Potomac, Maryland with his wife, Irene.